-In accordance with the Investment Strategy Statement, the Fund continues a long-term responsible investment approach, actively voting its equity holdings and engaging with companies through its investment managers and membership of the Local Authority Pension Fund Forum (LAPFF).
+In accordance with the Investment Strategy Statement, the Fund continues a long-term responsible investment approach, actively engaged with equity holdings by exercising voting rights and engaging with companies through its investment managers, our pooling partners LGPS Central and membership of the Local Authority Pension Fund Forum (LAPFF).
 This engagement approach continues to highlight and improve the resilience of corporate strategies at global resource companies in the wake of climate change agreements.